 Walking onto an ANA plane always takes me back.
 From the airline’s boarding music, to the impeccable uniforms and grooming of the flight attendants, to the aroma of the cabin, to the beautiful blue color scheme (which, on this day, I perfectly matched), very little about the ANA experience has changed since I first flew them, besides of course the percentage of time I’m in business vs. economy.

-Indeed, the service and hospitality remain exactly as impeccable as they’ve always been.
+Indeed, the service and hospitality on my ANA IAH to NRT flight were exactly as impeccable as they’ve always been.
 From the beginning (right after the aircraft reaches 10,000 feet) all the way until de-planing in Tokyo, ANA’s flight attendants strike the perfect balance—the best on the planet, in opinion—between the over-the-top shenanigans of airlines like Emirates and the rock-bottom standards of, say, United.

 This flight took place just a few days before my birthday, for example, and the stewardesses wrote me a special note, which they handed to me discreetly near the end of my flight, along with a bag of goodies I gave mostly to my friend’s Japan-obsessed son.